jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

   });
 ```

+**Why compensation patterns matter:**

+Distributed transactions are hard.
+When you can't rely on database transactions, you need explicit compensation logic to maintain consistency.

 ## Production Battle Stories

 ### Story 1: The Payment Processor That Learned to Fail Gracefully

+**The Problem**

-**The Problem:** A payment processor was using try/catch everywhere.
+A payment processor was using try/catch everywhere.
 When their primary payment provider had an outage, the entire service went down because exceptions were bubbling up and crashing request handlers.

+**The Solution**

-**The Solution:** They migrated their core payment logic to neverthrow, allowing them to:
+They migrated their core payment logic to neverthrow, allowing them to:

 - Implement fallback payment providers
 - Gracefully degrade to "payment pending" mode
 - Log detailed error information without crashing

+**The Result**

-**The Result:** 99.9% uptime even when individual providers failed.
+99.9% uptime even when individual providers failed.
+Customer support calls dropped by 80% during provider outages.

 ### Story 2: The Microservice That Couldn't Scale

+**The Problem**

-**The Problem:** A microservice was handling increasing load but error handling was scattered across try/catch blocks.
+A microservice was handling increasing load but error handling was scattered across try/catch blocks.
 When they needed to add timeouts, retries, and circuit breakers, the code became unmaintainable.

+**The Solution**

-**The Solution:** They adopted Effect, which allowed them to:
+They adopted Effect, which allowed them to:

 - Declare retry and timeout policies once and reuse them
 - Test complex failure scenarios easily
 - Add observability without changing business logic

+**The Result**

-**The Result:** Reduced incident response time from hours to minutes, and new features could be added without fear of breaking error handling.
+Reduced incident response time from hours to minutes.
+New features could be added without fear of breaking error handling.
+The team reported that debugging became significantly easier.

 ### Story 3: The Legacy Migration That Didn't Break Everything

+**The Problem**

-**The Problem:** A large e-commerce platform wanted to improve error handling but couldn't afford to rewrite their entire system.
+A large e-commerce platform wanted to improve error handling but couldn't afford to rewrite their entire system.
+They had millions of lines of code using try/catch.

+**The Solution**

-**The Solution:** They used the boundary strategy:
+They used the boundary strategy:

 - Kept try/catch at HTTP handlers and database layers
 - Gradually converted core business logic to neverthrow
 - Used wrapper functions to bridge between paradigms

+**The Result**

-**The Result:** Improved error handling without any customer-facing downtime.
+Improved error handling without any customer-facing downtime.
+The migration took 6 months but was done incrementally, feature by feature.

 ## The Final Word

-Error handling isn't about choosing the "best" approach, it's about choosing the right tool for your specific context.
+Error handling isn't about choosing the "best" approach: it's about choosing the right tool for your specific context.
 Consider:

+**Team expertise**

-- **Team expertise**: How comfortable is your team with functional programming?
+How comfortable is your team with functional programming?
+If everyone knows JavaScript but nobody knows functional patterns, neverthrow will require training.
+Effect even more so.

+**System complexity**

-- **System complexity**: How many failure modes do you need to handle?
+How many failure modes do you need to handle?
+Simple CRUD apps might be fine with try/catch.
+Complex distributed systems benefit from Effect's sophisticated tooling.

+**Performance requirements**

-- **Performance requirements**: Are milliseconds critical, or is reliability more important?
+Are milliseconds critical, or is reliability more important?
+High-frequency trading systems care about nanoseconds.
+Most web apps care about correctness first.

+**Migration constraints**

-- **Migration constraints**: Are you working with legacy code or starting fresh?
+Are you working with legacy code or starting fresh?
+Greenfield projects have more flexibility.
+Legacy systems need gradual migration strategies.

 Start simple, evolve gradually, and always remember: the best error handling strategy is the one that helps you sleep better at night.

----
+When your pager goes off at 3 AM because payments are down, you'll thank yourself for thinking this through.

+***

-_For more examples and working code, check out the [src/](./src/) directory._
+For more examples and working code, check out the [src/](./src/) directory.